 ~ Enjoy peer connection and the equal sharing of experience and insight for your expressive arts facilitation.

 For those of us who love to originate our own creative healing structures, we are often leading, facilitating and creating alone.
 You could think of this service as a co-sharing of embodied wisdom with two or more others.

-Fee is $60.00 CAD for a 90 minute group session of 2-4 people.
+Fee is $50.00 CAD per one hour group session of 2-3 facilitators.
 Please pre-purchase your "Peer Connection" session one day prior to your group session:

 Peer Connection for Expressive Arts Facilitators.
 Share photos and stories of your art program initiatives.
 Ask questions about facilitating arts and creative expression groups.